hpc2n/softwareaccounting/docs/overview.md

 The two basic output modules are [*sams.output.File*](output/File.md) and [*sams.output.Http*](output/Http.md).

 The first one writes files to a filesystem.
-Either an shared filesytem or to a local filesystem that needs to be transported to a master node after the completed job for further processing with for example rsync.
+Either an shared filesytem or to a local filesystem that needs to be transported to a master node after the completed job for further processing with for example rsync or simular.

 The [*sams.output.Http*](output/Http.md) module send the same data using the http:// protocol to a receiving webservice.